-Even that sentence pains me to write a little.
-We so often focus on the negative – what we did wrong, what we’d change about ourselves, how we could improve – and celebrating our successes is pushed by the wayside.
-But you know what?
-There are things I like about myself, and part of the Shaklee program helped me remember that.
-I like parts of my body, and I like who I am.
-Whether or not I manage to look exactly as I want to as fast as I want to isn’t where I need to focus.
+Whether or not my Shaklee results mean I look exactly as I want to as fast as I want to isn’t where I need to focus.
 It’s not a fourteen day change, and sometimes six months seemed like a long time as I had to fight to keep from turning my focus to negativity.

 In just about every smoothie, I add a big handful of spinach, so in addition to the protein, vitamins, and minerals in the nonGMO shake I’m drinking, I also get a couple servings of fruits and veggies, which is always my challenge.
 That’s one of the big learnings I had from Shaklee, and even after I’m no longer an official Shaklee blogger, I plan to continue to have a smoothie a day simply because I enjoy them.

 How Does It Feel to Follow this Weight Loss Program for Six Months?

 So after six months of sticking to the program, I sometimes felt like I wasn’t accomplishing my goals.
 I worried whether I would have the Shaklee results I wanted and I saw others achieve.

 By mid-May, a little over two months into the program, I had lost eleven pounds and was feeling stuck and frustrated.
 Things just weren’t moving, but so much of that is because I look at myself every day, and I focus on one thing – the scale.